 The number of specific pieces you have.
 For example, you may have three dinner forks, two dessert spoons, four salad forks and two butter knives.
 Each piece is important and even minor differences between, for example, types of spoons can be critical.

 The number of pieces you'd like made or the number of people you'd like pieces made for.
 We can work with you to maximize the pieces you have to ensure enough gifts for everyone.
 Also, if you have even approximate sizes for each recipient, it will speed up the process and make the gift more personalized.

 Your deadlines for the pieces.
 Custom orders can take several months depending on our schedules and availability, so plan ahead!

 A few other things to keep in mind:

 Not every pattern or maker works well for our jewelry.
 Some may do great as bracelets but make lousy rings.
 Others simply may not work at all.
 We will usually err on the side of caution when working with a new pattern or maker.

 Pricing will typically range a little higher than our stock pieces.
 Custom work requires a great deal more time and care, and this will be reflected in the estimated cost we provide you before we begin work.

-As mentioned above, plan on several months for your items to be completed and returned.
+As mentioned above, plan on two or three months for your items to be completed and returned.
 If Thanksgiving dinner reminds you that you have a few extra sterling forks on hand, it will be too late for Christmas or Hanukkah gifts that year.
-Mother’s Day is a more likely option.
+Valentine's Day is a more likely option.